 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then sell all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
-Although your actual costs may be higher or lower, based on these assumptions your cost would be:

 1 Year 3 Years

 Although your actual costs may be higher or lower, based on these assumptions

-your costs would be: \$65 \$204
+your costs would be: \$66 \$208